vaibhavhaswani/old-school-web/README.md

 # old-school-web

-A cli based client web browser and a server architecture made with python socket programming
+**A cli based client web browser and a server architecture made with python socket programming that lets you browse the web like the old terminal way**
+#### Dependencies:
+- Python
+- Python socket

 1. start the localhost server on port 9000
 > python server.py